carlover-oss/reserve-price-discovery/README.md

 ## About

-This repository accompanies an ICIS 2026 short paper on **AI-assisted reserve price discovery for collector and enthusiast vehicles** (Bring a Trailer auctions).
+This repository accompanies paper on **AI-assisted reserve price discovery for collector and enthusiast vehicles** (Bring a Trailer auctions).

 An LLM guide (Claude Opus-4.7) produces an initial reserve estimate P<sub>5</sub> by aggregating four upstream signals — **P<sub>1</sub>**, a six-month exact-match market average (Classic.com); **P<sub>2</sub>**, a *k*-NN price estimate over matched features; **P<sub>3</sub>**, a trained mixture-of-experts model; and **P<sub>4</sub>**, a peer LLM (Gemini 3.1 Pro) with database access.
 A second LLM (GPT-5.5) playing the platform operator then engages the guide in a multi-turn conversation to stress-test P<sub>5</sub> — without proposing a number of its own.
 We vary the operator's interaction strategy between two conditions drawn from classical bargaining theory: